World Table Tennis

 The players compete in Pro Tour events around the world and earn points according to how well they perform.

-The winner of the singles title receive between 2,800 points at the least important event (Morocco Open), and up to 33,000 points for the top event - the China Open.
+The winner of the singles title receive between 2,800 points at the least important event, and up to 33,000 points for the top event.

 But in order to qualify for the financially lucrative end of year Pro Tour Grand Finals, a player must also have competed in at least six tournaments or have played on at least three continents.